arifiya96/rcads-sdq-linear-regression/README.md

 The linear relationship between the RCADS total score and SDQ total score is weak (pearsons correlation coefficient value, r = 0.4).
 Therefore, the accuracy of the model will be quite low.
 In this case, only 16% of the variability in the SDQ total scores can be explained by the linear relationship with the RCADS total score.
 Regardless, I still created a regression model of SDQ_Score(Y) = 0.09x + 7.95.

 <b>Web Interface</b>
-Inspired by the work done by Asai Kentaro (https://asai-kentaro.github.io/plotshop_server/) from Tokyo University, I created a web interface where you can input a RCADS total score into the regression model and get the SDQ score as the output as well as the coordinates on the graph.
-Even though this is an incredibly simplified version of the work done by Asai Kentaro, this should hopefully faciliate a human computer interaction (human in the loop) design approach.
+I created a web interface where you can input a RCADS total score into the regression model and get the SDQ score as the output as well as the coordinates on the graph.
+Even though this is an incredibly simplified interface, this should hopefully faciliate a human computer interaction (human in the loop) design approach.
 You can test the web interface by running the html file offline or in a local server.

 <b>Conclusion</b>
 Based on this data, mood may not be a good predictor on behaviour.
 However, this may indicate that RCADS and SDQ may not be good measures to use for this analysis.
 Some future analysis that I could do: